Financial Advisor & Founder Jay Tyner

-With the simple, yet powerful goal of universal education, Jay is empowering the public on 94.5 Rush Radio and WTRU 830AM/97.7FM through his show the “The Semmax Financial Show”.
+With the simple, yet powerful goal of universal education, Jay is empowering the public on 94.5 Rush Radio and WTRU 830AM/97.7FM through “The Semmax Financial Show.”
 The common theme of income annuity, along with other financial issues, often comes up on the show.
-Communication is not one-sided and if anyone has concerns or questions, they can call for Jay’s opinion and insight.
+Communication is not one-sided, and if anyone has concerns or questions, they can call for Jay’s opinion and insight.

 “This helps people take a look at the top financial storms they are probably not aware of,” he adds.
-“Most likely, 70 to 80% of retirees are going to face one of these nine storms in the next 10 years.”
+“Most likely, 70 percent to 80 percent of retirees are going to face one of these nine storms in the next 10 years.”

 In his heart, Jay considers inflation one of the biggest problems for the senior community.
 He has actually coined a term to describe this sneaky enemy that has been ravaging retirees for the past five years.

 “I call it ‘tax-flation,’” he says.
 “It’s a combination of taxes and inflation, working together to hurt seniors who are on a fixed income.
-Seniors who used to get 5 or 6% on CDs are not able to even get 1% now.”
+Seniors who used to get 5 percent or 6 percent on CDs are not able to even get 1 percent now.”

 As a Registered Financial Consultant, Jay desires to give his clients what he can to help make it through their retirement years.

-To learn more about Semmax Financial Group or any of the firm’s services, you can stop by the corporate offices at 1447 Trademart Blvd, in Winston Salem or call 1-877-856-0080.
+To learn more about Semmax Financial Group or any of the firm’s services, you can stop by the corporate offices at 1447 Trademart Blvd. in Winston-Salem or call 877-856-0080.

-You can obtain a Second Edition copy of Jay’s best-selling book “Tsunami Proof Your Retirement” by scheduling a complimentary consultation or you can purchase at www.amazon.com.
+You can obtain a second edition copy of Jay’s best-selling book “Tsunami Proof Your Retirement” by scheduling a complimentary consultation, or you can purchase it at www.amazon.com.